 No, I didn’t go back to Barns and Noble (though don’t think the thought didn’t cross my mind).

-After a group nap (greatly needed on all sides), we drove out to Old Town Alexandria and went to dinner at a little burger place called Five Brothers.
+After a group nap (greatly needed on all sides), we drove out to Old Town Alexandria and went to dinner at a little burger place called Five Guys.
 They are a chain store, and I know they have a location in Akron, so if there’s one in your area you should definitely check it out.
 They have really good food, and for being in the DC area, they’re pretty cheap.
 Even though it’s a chain store, you walk in and immediately feel like it’s one of the mom-and-pop ’50’s dinners.

 From there, we walked through the Old Town.
 All of the buildings were built in the 1700s, so I took several pictures of the historical sites.
 I guess there’s a church there where George Washington went, but we didn’t walk past it.
 Instead, our first stop was a bead shop called the Potomac Bead Company.
 If you are into jewelry making at all, then check out their website.
 They have really good prices on Swavarski crystals (like 12 4mm rounds for under $2).
 I haven’t checked out their online shop thoroughly yet, but the girl at the counter did warn me that not everything in the store is available online yet, so if you happen to be in the area I would highly recommend going in person.